DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 APIs but at least one member device must be added to the link bonding device before it can be started using ``rte_eth_dev_start``.

-The link status of a bonded device is dictated by that of its members, if all member device link status are down or if all members are removed from the link bonding device then the link status of the bonding device will go down.
+The link status of a bonding device is dictated by that of its members, if all member device link status are down or if all members are removed from the link bonding device then the link status of the bonding device will go down.

-It is also possible to configure / query the configuration of the control parameters of a bonded device using the provided APIs ``rte_eth_bond_mode_set/ get``, ``rte_eth_bond_primary_set/get``, ``rte_eth_bond_mac_set/reset`` and ``rte_eth_bond_xmit_policy_set/get``.
+It is also possible to configure / query the configuration of the control parameters of a bonding device using the provided APIs ``rte_eth_bond_mode_set/ get``, ``rte_eth_bond_primary_set/get``, ``rte_eth_bond_mac_set/reset`` and ``rte_eth_bond_xmit_policy_set/get``.